Sign in or start a free trial to avail of this feature.

 To make your datasets more readable, it's often necessary to change column width and row height.
 Let's do this with a few straightforward keyboard shortcuts.

-We can even perform Alt + O + C + A on multiple columns at the same time.
-Let's scroll to column H and select it with Control + Spacebar.
-And then holding Control + Shift + the left arrow, let's select the remaining columns in the data set.
+We can even perform Alt + O C A on multiple columns at the same time.
+Let's scroll to column H and select it with Control + Space bar, and then holding Control and Shift and the left arrow let's select the remaining columns in the dataset.

 Then perform Alt + O C A. And this order fits all the columns in our dataset.
 Alt + O C A is a great time-saving shortcut.
 When I first access a datasheet, I will always autofit every column before performing any other task.
-For large data sets, with dozens of columns, you can imagine how much time this simple command can save you, as opposed to manually adjusting each column width.
+For large datasets with dozens of columns you can imagine how much time this simple command can save you as opposed to manually adjusting each column width.
 When formatting columns I tend to just use Alt + O C A. But sometimes you might want to manually choose the width of a column.
 To do this, simply select the column, in this case the Address column.

-While you might not use autofit commands for rows, you many often want to manually change the row height to make data more readable.
-In this example, let's increase the height of each data row by a couple of points and see the effect.
-First, let's select the top row with Shift + Spacebar, then we'll select all the rows in the data set by holding Control + Shift + pressing the down arrow key.
+While you might not use autofit commands for rows you may often want to manually chance the row height to make data more readable.
+In this example let's increase the height of each data row by a couple of points and see the effect.
+First let's select the top row with Shift + Space bar.
+Then we'll select all the rows in the dataset by holding Control + Shift and pressing the down arrow key.

-As with most commands in Excel, it's tempting to use the mouse to adjust row and column dimensions, but hopefully this lesson has shown you how quickly and easy it is to autofit columns and increase row height using a few simple shortcut commands.
+As with most commands in Excel, it's tempting to use the mouse to adjust row and column dimensions.
+But hopefully this lesson has shown you how easy it is to autofit columns and increase row height using a few simple shortcut commands.